willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Repeat for all of your physical monitors
 Note that you will have to reselect the monitor to show on each Desktop app every time you restart Mixed Reality.

-### Desktop apps showing Black Screen
+### My Desktop app only shows a black screen
-If the Desktop app shows only a black screen, and your PC has Nvidia hybrid GPU, the issue may be caused by Nvidia device running the runtimebroker.exe on the discrete GPU instead of the integrated one.
+If your PC has an Nvidia hybrid GPU, the issue may be caused by Nvidia device running the runtimebroker.exe on the discrete GPU instead of the integrated one.
 To fix this issue, follow these instructions under "[How do I create Optimus settings for a new program?](http://nvidia.custhelp.com/app/answers/detail/a_id/2615/~/how-do-i-customize-optimus-profiles-and-settings%3F)" to add C:\windows\system32\runtimebroker.exe and force it to run on the "Integrated graphics" processor.

 ## Uninstalling Mixed Reality
 You can uninstall Windows Mixed Reality from **Settings -> Mixed Reality -> Uninstall**.